The Car Connection Mercedes-Benz CLA Class Overview

-The Mercedes-Benz CLA is the German automaker's first front-wheel-drive offering in the U.S. and is derived from the A-Class hatch offered in other markets.
+The Mercedes-Benz CLA is the German automaker's first front-wheel-drive offering in the U.S. and is derived from the A-Class hatchback offered in other markets.
 The CLA-Class borrows its coupe-like body style from the larger CLS sedan, the vehicle that popularized the "four-door coupe" niche.

 Competing on size alone, the CLA-Class is on par with the Buick Verano, Audi A3, Acura Lexus and, perhaps, the Lexus CT 200h hatchback.
-But with the cachet of the Mercedes-Benz name and an options list that can drive the CLA's price well past its $30,000 entry price, it quickly outclasses all those.
+With the cachet of the Mercedes-Benz name and an options list that can drive the CLA's price well past its $30,000 entry price, it quickly outclasses all those.

 That said, the CLA-Class remains Mercedes-Benz's least-expensive model in the U.S. Buyers can choose from the sporty CLA45 AMG, the base CLA 250 sedan and the GLA SUV which uses the same architecture and powertrains as the CLA.
 All wheel drive comes standard on the AMG but is optional on the CLA 250.